-Prevention programming for first-year students consists of three key components:
+Prevention programming for first-year students in 2021 consisted of the following primary prevention program:

 EVERFI Understanding Sexual Assault for Undergraduates: Mandatory online sexual violence prevention education program, which all new students are encouraged to completed before Orientation and required to complete before course registration.
 Students complete Part 1 of each course, and after a 45-day intersession, complete Part 2 of the course.